knightazura/ghost-sdk/Admin-pages.md

 Settings Icon does nothing - Not sure it is needed here, seems like an overabundance of these icons.

 Update post menu (Blue!) - all working or with appropriate alerts.
-Alerts are ugly though - takes away from the user experience a little so when this is fully implemented a nicer messaging alert or drop up box would be good.
+Issues alerts [Issue #37](https://github.com/TryGhost/Ghost/issues/37)

 # Settings

-Save button issues alerts [Issue 174](https://github.com/TryGhost/Ghost/issues/174)
+Save button issues too many alerts  [Issue 174](https://github.com/TryGhost/Ghost/issues/174)

 ## General tab